BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Deriving a Key

-If you need to derive a key by hand, you can do so by selecting a seed, choosing to "Decrypt" the private data, and then clicking the Export icon at the top right.
-One of the options is "Derive and Export Key".
-This will allow you to derive a public or private Master Key or Cosigner Key for Bitcoin or Ethereum on mainnet or testnet.
+If you need to derive a key by hand, you can do so by selecting a seed, choosing to "Authenticate" the "Encrypted Data", and then clicking the "Derive Key" button.
+The "Other Key Derivations" option will allow you to derive a public or private Master Key or Cosigner Key for Bitcoin or Ethereum on mainnet or testnet.
 (A master key is the top hierarchical key, while a cosigner key is 48'/0'/0'/2' for mainnet or 48'/1'/0'/2 for testnet, which is a multisig SegWit key.)
-You can also set whether a key is further derivable.

-The seed view page also contains quick buttons that just say "Cosigner Public Key" and "Cosigner Private Key".
+The seed view page also contains quick buttons that just say "Cosigner Public Key" (at the top) and "Cosigner Private Key" (under the "Derive Key" button in the Encrypted Data).
 They derive a public or private Bitcoin Cosigner Key that allows derivation, using either mainnet or testnet, as recorded in your **Settings**.

 After deriving a key, you can export it by using a QR code or copying the text of the `ur:crypto-hdkey`.